 FIPP develops resources to improve practitioner alignment with evidence-based practices.
 Fidelity tools are checklists and supporting materials for administrators and practitioners to evaluate or self-evaluate adherence to evidence-based practices.
 Implementation tools are resources for practitioners to promote utilization of evidence-based early intervention practices.
 For information about using FIPP Implementation tools, or to arrange for training with a specific tool, contact Sarah Sexton.
-Click on one of the inks below to view the Tools and Products.
+Click on one of the inks below to view the FIPP-developed fidelity measure, implementation tools, and infographics.

 FIPP develops fidelity tools and to assist early intervention supervisors, administrators, and mentors collect systematic data about practitioner alignment with evidence-based practices.
 Fidelity tools are aligned with current research on evidence-based early intervention practices and easy to use.
 For information about using FIPP fidelity tools, contact Sarah Sexton.